Personal profile

 Johnstone, J. (Participant), Alexander, M. (Participant) & Bryce, D. (Participant)

-2017 → …Activity: Participating in or organising an event types › Participation in workshop, seminar, course
+2017 → …Activity: Presenting or Organising an Event › Conference, workshop, seminar or course